 Below are some of the questions that are most often asked regarding PPI claims:

-We will provide a full response as soon as possible but no later than 8 weeks from the receipt of your complaint.
+We will provide a full response as soon as possible and will endeavour to respond no later than 8 weeks from the receipt of your complaint.
 If we don’t resolve your complaint within 8 weeks we will write to you with an update and let you know how to take your complaint to the Financial Ombudsman should you wish to do so.

 If you have any questions about your complaint, you can contact us on the details above.